 This indicates the percent of long-term stay residents who were prescribed antianxiety medication.
-These medications are typically used to treat patients suffering from depression or anxiety.
+These medications are given to patients experiencing anxiety and depression.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term care residents demonstrating symptoms of depression.
+This is a measure of the percentage of long-term patients who are exhibiting symptoms of depression.
 Some experts believe this is a reliable measure of quality of care.

 Appropriate Vaccine Usage

-This tells you the percent of patients who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percent of patients who were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percentage of patients that needed additional assistance with activities of daily living over time.
+This metric measures the percentage of long-term care residents that needed additional assistance with activities of daily living over time.
 ADL's include activities such as dressing and eating.

 Ability to Keep Residents Mobile